patrickf2000/lila/Readme.md

 All tests use the C library for things like output.
 NEVER use the standard library for testing; there's a separate script to test that.
 The point of the unit tests is to test only one thing, and to eliminate the potential surface area of other bugs.

+### Licensing

+Dash is licensed under the GPL v2 license (version 2, not 3.
+Only version 2).
+I feel that the GPL license best captures my goals for this project.